 You now have the perfect amount of water and coffee.
 It is time to start brewing.
 Add your coffee grounds to the filter of the drip brewer and pour the water into the reservoir.

 Coffee is best served immediately after brewing.
 But if you will keep your coffee longer, you will need a good coffee pot to keep it hot and fresh longer.
 It will help if you will be looking for the best coffee pot to keep your freshly brewed coffee tastes fresh and hot hours after it was brewed.

 How much coffee do I use for 8 cups of water?

 When making coffee, remember that a standard US cup equals eight fluid ounces.
 A coffee pot cup is just 5 ounces.
-A full 12 cup of makes 60 ounces of coffee or seven regular cups.
+A full 12 cup of coffee makes 60 ounces of coffee or seven regular cups.

+The coffee to water ratio is a simple guide to making large batches of coffee.
+If you have a coffee machine with a large water reservoir, you can make pots of good quality coffee in advance.
 If you plan to brew coffee using 8 cups of water in 8-ounce cups, you will need 16 tbsp of coffee.

 How much coffee do I use for 4 cups?

 With 8-ounce cups, you can brew coffee for 4 cups by using 32 ounces of water and 8 tbsp of coffee.

 How much coffee do I use per cup?